How Much Does a Website Builder Cost? Total Cost of Ownership

 2. Custom Integrations

-Integrations with third-party apps, CRMs, and payment processors can add $10$50 per month.
-Platforms like Shopify and Wix charge extra for certain integrations and premium plugins for purposes like marketing automation, which can push costs even higher.
+Integrations with third-party apps, CRMs, and payment processors can add $10-$50 per month.
+Platforms like Shopify and Wix charge extra for certain integrations and premium plugins for purposes like marketing automation, which pushes the costs even higher.

 3. Advanced Design Tools